Probably Approximately Correct Nonlinear Model Predictive Control (PAC-NMPC): Hardware Experiments

-To enable real time performance, we compute the linearized dynamics for the feedback policy using finite difference on the mean trajectory of the latest prior distribution.
-This still results in valid PAC bounds since the number of prior policies, $L$, is set to one.
-This simulation was run on a desktop computer with an AMD Ryzen 7 5800x and a NVIDIA GeForce RTX 3080.
+To enable real-time performance, we set the number of prior policies, $L$, to one and compute the linearized dynamics for the feedback policy using finite difference on the mean trajectory of the prior.
+The controller was run on a desktop computer with an AMD Ryzen 7 5800x and a NVIDIA GeForce RTX 3080.

-\subsection{Results}
+\subsubsection{Results}

-PAC-NMPC was successfully able to control the simulated fixed-wing in real time, following the path while avoiding nearby obstacles.
+PAC-NMPC was successfully able to control the fixed-wing in real-time, following a square path while avoiding nearby obstacles.
 In Figure \ref{fig:uav_nmpc_route}, we display the route taken by the system during five loops of the path.

-During each planning interval of $H = 0.2$ sec, the controller achieved an average of 24 iterations of trajectory distribution optimization (approximately 8.3ms per iteration).
-The controller consistently produced PAC bounds of less than 15\% probability of collision, which accurately bounded the Monte Carlo estimates (Fig. \ref{fig:uav_nmpc_bound}).
+During each planning interval of $H = 0.2$ sec, the controller achieved an average of 22 iterations of trajectory distribution optimization with around 8.5 ms per iteration.
+The controller consistently produced PAC bounds of around 10\% probability of collision, which accurately bounded the Monte Carlo estimates (Fig. \ref{fig:uav_nmpc_bound}).